SAP/fundamental-ngx/README.md

 If you encounter an issue, you can [create a ticket](https://github.com/SAP/fundamental-ngx/issues).

+Angular Versions Support: Our versions offer Angular support.
+More information can be found [here](https://github.com/SAP/fundamental-ngx/wiki/Angular-Versions-Support).

+-   Features and enhancements are developed to the latest version of fundamental-ngx.

+-   Bugfixes could be downported to the latest ngx version, which which is compiled with second last Angular version.

 ## <a name="5"></a>5.
 Contributing

 If you want to contribute, please check the [CONTRIBUTING.md](https://github.com/SAP/fundamental-ngx/blob/main/CONTRIBUTING.md) documentation for contribution guidelines.
 Please follow the [Angular commit message guidelines](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit).